threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### I try to delete a node on the TF Portal, but it doesn’t work.
+### I try to delete a node on the TF Dashboard, but it doesn’t work.
 Is there any other way to proceed that could work?

 It’s possible to delete nodes through the Polkadot UI.
 For mainnet, use [this link](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftfchain.grid.tf#/extrinsics).